unprofession-al/bpmon/docs/_source/content/docs/5_persistence.md

 BPMON does not come with a daemon mode or similar.
-In order to have a decent history of your business processes simply run `bpmon write` with a scheduler such as [cron job](http://man7.org/linux/man-pages/man8/cron.8.html), [systemd.timer](https://www.freedesktop.org/software/systemd/man/systemd.timer.html), [Jenkins](https://jenkins.io/), via [GitLab](https://about.gitlab.com/) or whatever you at your disposal.
+In order to have a decent history of your business processes simply run `bpmon write` with a scheduler such as [cron job](http://man7.org/linux/man-pages/man8/cron.8.html), [systemd.timer](https://www.freedesktop.org/software/systemd/man/systemd.timer.html), [Jenkins](https://jenkins.io/), via [GitLab](https://about.gitlab.com/) or whatever you have at your disposal.

 ## Explore your data